adx04/adx04/README.md

 # About Me

-I'm Ayush Dey, a Fullstack & MERN stack enthusiast currently persuing B.Tech CSE in University of Petroleum & Energy Studies(UPES),Dehradun,India.
+I'm Ayush Dey, a Fullstack & MERN stack enthusiast currently persuing B.Tech CSE in University of Petroleum & Energy Studies(UPES), Dehradun, India.
 I have a strong passion for coding & Web Development and enjoy working on innovative projects.
 I'm always eager to learn new technologies and improve my skills.
 ## My Skills & interest :

 - **Frontend**: ReactJs, Angular.js, HTML, CSS, JavaScript